Murray County Museum

 The National Gallery of Art usually provides digitized images of special exhibits.
 Click here to see what is currently available on their website: http://www.nga.gov

 Major art museums world-wide offer some degree of digital viewing by computer.
 With museums holding hundreds of thousands, even millions, of works of art, digitizing will be a work-in-progress for many many years!
-Click here for a listing of several hundred major art museums you can instantly click to around the world: http://vlmp.museophile.com/galleries.html Click on any museum, then, when its welcome page comes up, select English (for language choice), then select Virtual Tour or Virtual Exhibits.
+To visit the site of any museum, simply do a Google search for it by name, then click on the museum's official website and get lost in its art collection.

 One of the most impressive virtual exhibits is at the Netherlands' Rijksmuseum http://www.rijksmuseum.nl/ After selecting the category "masterpieces"some 300 tiny pictures appear on a single screen.
 When you rest the computer mouse on one of the small pictures, it is enlarged to show the detail.